st-taro/quotebot/README.md

-A discord bot that grabs messages from the channel and plays back a corresponding voice line from dota (if there is one).
+A discord bot that grabs messages from the channel and plays back a corresponding stored quote.
+Mostly a little exercise for myself to learn discord.js